 “I have tried everything I can think of and nothing has removed the smell.
 I steamed cleaned it with carpet shampoo, sprinkled it with baking soda and vacuum it up, saturated it with Nok-Out at least three times but to no avail.
 Can you help?
 Lisa

 My first reaction to Lisa’s dilemma was to wonder if this “someone” was at one time on her list of friends (relatives?) but I won’t go there.
-Instead, I do have a solution and one that does not involve pushing that SUV off a cliff.
+Instead, I have a solution that does not involve pushing that SUV off a cliff.
 It’s long, so bear with me.

-This is definitely a job for Nok-Out—an odor-eliminating product that is non-toxic, fragrance-free, and absolutely works wonders to eliminate the strong odor of gasoline providing it is used specifically and scientifically.
+This is definitely a job for Nok-Out—an odor-eliminating product that is non-toxic, fragrance-free, and absolutely works wonders to eliminate the strong odor of gasoline, providing it is used specifically and scientifically.
 While Lisa used Nok-Out to alleviate this problem, if it did not work, she stopped short of using it thoroughly.

 Gasoline presents a particular challenge even for Nok-Out because while Nok-Out requires direct contact with the odor source, gasoline and water don’t mix.
-They repel one another making it a challenge for them to come into direct contact with each other.
-Therefore it is a bit difficult to achieve direct contact that is required for Nok-Out to do its job.
+They repel one another, making it a challenge for them to contact each other directly.
+Therefore it is difficult to achieve the direct contact required for Nok-Out to do its job.